 Cost for participation in the Outlaw Trail is outlined below:

-There is a Pasta Dinner for registered cyclists at the Old Settlers Association Tabernacle on Friday, October 9 from 5 to 8pm.
+There is a Pasta Dinner for registered cyclists at the Old Settlers Association Tabernacle on Friday, October 7 from 5pm to 8pm.
 Guests can purchase tickets at the door.
 Cyclists must pick up their packet and pasta dinner ticket prior to entering the dinner.
 Saturday morning munchies will be provided, and following your ride, we’ll have more grub for you to enjoy.

 Sag wagons from Round Rock Parks and Recreation will provide road assistance and transport for those unable to complete the tour.
 Bicycle Sport Shop will provide emergency bicycle repair on the course; however, be prepared to handle your own flats and minor repairs.
 Remember, the course closes at 5 p.m.

 Rest areas will be located at 12-14 mile intervals.
 Water, fruit and other snacks will be provided in addition to portable toilets and medical assistance.

 This event will be held rain or shine unless extremely dangerous conditions exist.
 No refunds will be made.
 Participants will be started according to distance traveling – longest distance riders will leave first.
 All traffic laws must be obeyed at all times.
 Helmets are required.
 Please ride only what you have trained for.
 100 mile cyclist need to pass Aid Station #2 and be on the way to Aid Station #3 by 9:45 am.

 Whether this is your first time riding in a tour, or you’re a seasoned rider, please review the safety guidelines and recommendations for Outlaw Trail.
 There’s no such thing as being too careful!
 All cyclists are expected to know the rules of the road and obey them!